 On the PDF appointment start date, the home department will submit the following:

-Please note, for International applicants a copy of the work permit must be received before proceeding
+Please note, for International applicants a copy of the work permit and SIN letter must be received before proceeding

 - Electronic Job Submission (EJS) – submitted in AboutUS

 - Federal Tax Form – submitted to HR